 Lahm Bi Ajeen piled on a dark coloured tray with parchment, garnished with lemon wedges, parsley and onion slices on a light coloured background with a bowl of sliced onions and parsley in a bowl in the corner, lemon wedges in a bowl in the bottom corner and 2 cups of tea in the corner

 This recipe is addictive once you try it.
 My mom makes the best authentic lahm bi ajeen, and this is her recipe.
-It's the best one I've ever had (I am not being biased here).
 In Iraq, we make lahm bi ajeen very often and serve it either as an appetizer for a big dinner, or as breakfast with a cup of tea.

 This recipe is one that I make whenever I have some ground beef hanging out in the fridge.
 I’m either using it to make this recipe or throwing it into Kofta and making Arayes, which are both great options for weeknight meals.

-If I had a bit of time to make my dough from scratch, I always would.
-But you can also just make the meat mixture and spread it onto tortillas or pita bread for a quick version that still has all the flavour.
+QUICK TIP: If I had a bit of time to make my dough from scratch, I always would.
+But a quick hack I now use is to make the meat mixture and spread it onto tortillas for a much quicker version that also hits the spot.

-If you make extra dough, you can use different toppings as well to make Manakish (like cheese and zaatar) or even use the same dough to make Spinach Fatayer.
+If you make extra dough, you can use different toppings to make Manakish (like cheese and zaatar), Turkish pide, or Spinach Fatayer.
+I usually plan accordingly and make lahm bi ajeen along with a few others and stock up my freezer.

 Ingredient shot for Lahm Bi Ajeen with Parsley, onions and pomegranate molasses on a wooden cutting board, a white plate with ground beef, a white plate with cinnamon, pepper, curry powder, salt and allspice and a small white bowl of tomato paste